borahuho/DevOps11/README.md

 # DevOps16

-With this vagrant, you will install 3 Ubuntu 18.04 machines, 2x apache webserver and 1 ubuntu server for HAproxy.
+This vagrant will install 3 Ubuntu 18.04 machines, 2x apache webserver and 1 ubuntu server for HAproxy.
 It will add some default users, groups and directory's.
 By default 2 webservers with small content.
 This Vagrant is to practice with HAproxy.
 This repository is intended for educational purpose only.